 REPRESENTATIVE RESULTS:

-A P. aeruginosa isolate cultured from an infected CF patient is used to demonstrate the strengths of this approach in accurately quantifying antimicrobial-induced changes in in vitro biofilm architecture.
+A P. aeruginosa isolate cultured from an infected patient with CF is used to demonstrate the strengths of this approach in accurately quantifying antimicrobial-induced changes in in vitro biofilm architecture.
 The overall workflow of this model is represented in Figure 1.
-The image-processing and COMSTAT analysis procedure is shown in Figure 2.
-A simple histogram thresholding approach for image segmentation, applied to an CLSM OME-TIFF, is shown in Figure 3.
+The image-processing and COMSTAT analysis procedure in ImageJ is shown in Figure 2.
+A simple histogram thresholding approach for image segmentation in ImageJ, applied to a CLSM z-stack image (saved as OME-TIFF), is shown in Figure 3.
 Biofilm structural changes caused by tobramycin and anti-Psl mAb, Psl0096, is shown in Figure 4.
 Representative confocal images of biofilm segments separated into live cell (green) and antibody (red) channels are shown in Figure 4A.
 Corresponding data of three COMSTAT parameters, including average biofilm thickness, biomass, and surface-to-biovolume ratio are shown in Figure 4B-D. Overall, COMSTAT data demonstrate significant differences among biofilm structures compared to control wells.
 With tobramycin, a clear reduction in average thickness and biomass can be observed in Figure 4B and Figure 4C, respectively.
 However, in the presence of the anti-Psl mAb, Psl0096, the P. aeruginosa biofilm is resistant to tobramycin.
 When examining surface-to-biovolume ratio (Figure 4D), a significant reduction is observed with anti-Psl mAb, Psl0096 (p < 0.0001), in both tobramycin-exposed and unexposed biofilms, representing the formation of aggregates (Figure 4A).

 FIGURES AND TABLES: